Mogeni20/alx-pre_course/README.md

-This is a non-empty README.md file in the root of the repository
+This is a non-written README.md file in the root of the repository